RealRaymondClaassen/ArduinoVisualIDE/README.md

 2. Update the configuration of the 'Arduino Create Agent' to allow the site to communicate with it:
    1. Navigate to the installation directory of the Arduino Create Agent.
    2. Open the 'config.ini' file in a text editor.
-   3. Find that line that says: origins = http://local.arduino.cc:8000
+   3. Find the line contains: origins = http://local.arduino.cc:8000
    4. Alter it so that it looks like: origins = `http://local.arduino.cc:8000, https://arduinovisualcreator.azurewebsites.net`
    5. Save the file and restart the Arduino Create Agent.